gamemake-eng/GXE/README.md

 *  Make a website

 ##  How to build
-*  First download MINGW and the [Allegro development binaries](https://liballeg.org/) for the compiler.
+*  First download [MINGW](https://sourceforge.net/projects/mingw/files/Installer/) with the lua lib and the [Allegro development binaries](https://liballeg.org/) for the compiler.
 *  Put allegro_monolinth.dll into the root directory
 *  Run make (or mingw32-make)
 *  Pray